PugglePay/thepugglepaydevblog/source/_posts/2013-05-03-torquebox-or-how-i-learned-to-stop-worrying-and-love-the-jvm.markdown

 and that meant Amazon, Rails and MySQL.

-Unfortunately, easy does not necessary mean simple, so we kept using the tool to the point were easy became complex.
-So it was time to do something difficult to turn our product into something simple again.
+Unfortunately, easy does not necessary mean simple, so we kept using the same tools to the point were easy became complex.
+So it was time to do something difficult which was to use more tools and turn our product into something simple again.

 <!-- more -->